 They’re not from somewhere else.
-There are people and we’re going to lose more of them than we already have, which.
-We’ve already lost more than stutter, like relatively than anyone else in the country.
+There are people and we’re going to lose more of them than we already have, We’ve already lost more relatively than anyone else in the country.

-Big John: It’s see.
-I think people miss that a lot, especially when it comes to cause obviously like drug use or elite anything illegal people people throw their hands up because they do want punishment.
+Big John: I think people miss that a lot, especially when it comes to cause obviously like drug use or anything illegal people throw their hands up because they do want punishment.

 You’re right.
-And I think that for a lot of people, they forget that the end punishment for a lot of these people is death and.
-I obviously this is not you, we can call it a crime, all we want, but it’s not a crime that should be punishable by death.
+And I think that for a lot of people, they forget that the end punishment for a lot of these people is death.
+Obviously, this is not you, we can call it a crime, all we want, but it’s not a crime that should be punishable by death.
 And they said you should have resources that can fix that.

 So I’m with you on that quick question.
 Are our doctors, a lot of doctors in agreeance with you as the field split?
 I’m not actually heard anything like how doctors feel about it again, general.